- Why Eat Beans?

 When I was pregnant with my first child, I ate more beans because of the protein and iron content.
 After a friend of mine went to a nutritionist for PCOS, she learned some information that really got me to appreciate beans.
 You can always find someone who says there’s something in there that you shouldn’t be eating, but beans have a pretty clean rapsheet.
 Almost everyone says they’re good for you, and I concur!

-This Food for Thought will give you the briefest overview possible of why I’m going to recommend you eat more beans.
+Food for Thought (Link no longer available) will give you the briefest overview possible of why I’m going to recommend you eat more beans.
 Read it if you want, or just skip to the Monday Mission to get practical ideas for MORE BEANS.

 Nutrition of Beans